Melkor-1/linked-list/README.md

-# Singly Linked List Library
+# libslit - Cusotm Singly Linked List Library

-This is a simple linked list library written in C that provides various operations for creating, manipulating, and managing linked lists.
+`libslist` is a simple linked list library written in C that provides various operations for creating, manipulating, and managing linked lists.

 ## Features